Crom Castle: History

-Like many Ulster country estates, the first house at Crom was built by a Scottish planter in the early 17th century.
+Like many country estates in Ulster, the first house at Crom was built by a Scottish planter in the early 17th century.
 In 1611, as part of the Plantation of Ulster, Michael Balfour, the Laird of Mountwhinney, constructed a house on the lough shore opposite Inishfendra Island.
 Following the typical pattern for a Plantation castle, the Old Castle at Crom was built of lime and stone and enclosed within a bawn.

 In 1689, the Old Crom Castle survived two Jacobite sieges during the Williamite War in Ireland.
-The Crichton family under Colonel Abraham Crichton held out against the Jacobites until reinforcements from Enniskillen arrived.
-The local conflict concluded at the Battle of Newtownbutler when a Williamite force of less than 1,500 Enniskillen troops captured and killed up to 3,000 of James II's soldiers.
-The battle took place at the townland of Kilgarrett, 1 mile south of Newtownbutler.
+The Creighton (or Crichton) family under Colonel Abraham Creighton held out against the Jacobites until reinforcements from Enniskillen arrived.
+The local conflict concluded at what later became known as the Battle of Newtownbutler in July 1689, when a Williamite force of less than 1,500 Enniskillen troops captured or killed up to 3,000 of King James II's soldiers.
+The main part of the battle took place at the townland of Kilgarrett, 1 mile south of the village of Achadh Gé or 'Newtown' (later renamed as Newtownbutler).